-It's more than just a number: Find out how your good credit score can benefit you.
+It's more than just a number: Here's what is considered a good credit score and how it can benefit you.

 If you've checked your credit score and found it falls into one of the higher credit bands, it's important to understand how to use it to your advantage.
 This guide will take you through what a good credit score is, what you can do with your good credit score and how you can improve it.

 In Australia, you can check your credit score with credit bureaus such as Experian or Equifax.
 Each bureau will use a different scoring system so a "good" credit score will be different with each.
 Any Experian credit score over 625 is "good" and any Equifax credit score over 622 is "good".